 - Pro-less possible cost.

 - Pro-much easier if you have pets because apartments can be harder to find that accept pets.

 We hope you found this article helpful in making a personal decision in your own case.
 If you have any questions about living in Playa Del Carmen, renting in Playa Del Carmen or buying in Playa Del Carmen, send us a message on our contact tab above.
 We do not sell real estate nor are investors, so we can give you an unbiased opinion about things in Playa Del Carmen, albeit, our opinion.

-For further reading about Playa Del Carmen real estate, see our Huge Real Estate Guide to Everything in Playa Del Carmen here.
+For further reading about Playa Del Carmen real estate, see our Huge Playa Del Carmen real estate guide here.
+We also have this article on recommended real estate agents in Playa Del Carmen you might be interested in.